US H-1B Visa

 How Y-Axis can help you?

-The H-1B visa requires the highest quality of documentation in order to give your petition a chance at success.
-Y-Axis has the knowledge and experience to ensure your application is thorough and meets all benchmarks.
+The H-1B visa requires the highest quality documentation.
+Y-Axis ensures your application meets all benchmarks.
 Our teams assist with:

-• To work at a branch, parent, affiliate, or subsidiary of the current employer
+• Working at a branch, parent, affiliate, or subsidiary

 • Job Search Assistance in the US